 Pleurotus ostreatus var “Black Pearl”- This is a relatively new variety of oyster which is a cross between an Asian and European Pleurotus ostreatus.
-In higher CO2 conditions the stems become meaty and thick like a king oyster; however, this variety is much easier to fruit than king oyster.
+In higher CO2 conditions the stems become meaty and thick like a king oyster (see images below); however, this variety is much easier to fruit than king oyster.
 See what phenotypes you get and share with us!

-Black Pearl Oyster fruits best between 60-75°F but can fruit in the 50’s.
+Black Pearl Oyster fruits best between 60-70°F but can fruit in the 50’s.

 Please see below the instructions for considerations about home grown food products and mushroom spores.